jvandemo/generator-angular2-library/README.md

 - creates a default export for future compatibility with angular cli, see this [discussion for more](https://github.com/angular/angular-cli/issues/96)
 - configures [tslint](https://palantir.github.io/tslint/) for you with [codelyzer](https://github.com/mgechev/codelyzer) support
 - supports [@types](https://www.npmjs.com/~types)

+This generator is built for Angular version 2 and above, hence the name generator-angular2-library.
+If you are looking for a similar generator for AngularJS 1.x, please visit [generator-angularjs-library](https://github.com/jvandemo/generator-angularjs-library).

 ## Quick start